Document Bank of Virginia

 Post Activities

 Up for Debate: How do you feel about the use of a telegram to convey this sensitive information?
-Considering the time (before emails and Twitter), would you have preferred a different medium, such as a formal letter?
+Considering the time (before emails and social media), would you have preferred a different medium, such as a formal letter?
 Is the speed of communication the more important factor?
 Explain your reasoning.

 Another Perspective: Write a journal entry as if you were a parent and had just received this telegram.
 What thoughts and feelings would be going through your mind?
 Write two entries, one as someone who supported the war and one as someone who did not.